1100 - Filling Positions

 3.13.8.
 The educator is placed on a last chance agreement to demonstrate that he or she will overcome known performance or conduct concerns that were documented by a principal or District administrator.

 3.14.
-Provisional Credit for Temporary Employment: (8-10-04) Time served as a temporary certified educator will count toward the three-year service requirement for a provisional educator if the educator is hired into a provisional status position immediately following completion of the temporary employment agreement and no disciplinary actions were taken or performance concerns noted.
+Provisional Credit for Temporary Employment: Time served as a temporary certified educator may count toward the service requirement for a provisional educator if the educator is hired into a provisional status position immediately following completion of the temporary employment agreement and no disciplinary actions were taken or performance concerns noted.

 1 Staffing Flow Chart